-MORGAN HILL, Calif., Nov.
-14, 2012 /PRNewswire/ -- The Coast Distribution System, Inc. (NYSE MKT: CRV), one of North America's largest aftermarket suppliers of replacement parts, accessories and supplies for the recreational vehicle (RV) and outdoor recreation industries, today reported financial results for the third quarter and nine months ended September 30, 2012.
+MORGAN HILL, Calif., May 15, 2012 /PRNewswire/ -- The Coast Distribution System, Inc. (NYSE MKT: CRV), one of North America's largest aftermarket suppliers of replacement parts, accessories and supplies for the recreational vehicle (RV), boating and outdoor recreation industries, today reported financial results for the first quarter ended March 31, 2012.

 About The Coast Distribution System

 The Coast Distribution System, Inc. (www.coastdistribution.com) is one of North America's largest wholesale aftermarket suppliers of replacement parts, supplies and accessories for the recreational vehicle (RV), pleasure boat and outdoor recreation markets.
 Coast supplies more than 10,000 products through 17 distribution centers located in the United States and Canada.
 Most of Coast's customers consist of independently owned RV and marine dealers, supply stores and service centers.
 Coast is a publicly traded company, and its shares are listed on the NYSE Amex under the ticker symbol CRV.